shahadathhs/local-ai-model/README.md

 ## Customization

-### 1. Use a Different Model
+### 1. Switch to a Different Model
-Modify the scripts to use models like `EleutherAI/gpt-neo-1.3B` or `facebook/bart-large`:
+You can modify the scripts to use alternative models like `EleutherAI/gpt-neo-1.3B` or `facebook/bart-large` by changing the model name in the script:
 ```python
 # In chat_gpt2.py, change this line:
 generator = pipeline('text-generation', model='gpt2')